Everything You Need To Know About Outdoor Rugs

 - Are you trying to fit a rug into a small outdoor space?
-Consider using a runner for more narrow spaces or a round rug to give the illusion of a larger area.
+Consider using an outdoor runner rug for more narrow spaces or a round outdoor rug to give the illusion of a larger area.

 - Never bring an indoor rug outside!
 The material can't withstand the elements, and you’ll ruin it.

-- Measure the space before shopping for a rug—you don't want to purchase one that's too big or small.
+- Measure the space before shopping for an outdoor rug—you don't want to purchase one that's too big or small.